 - 1. Direct staff to prepare the draft Specific Plan and draft EIR based on the draft project description (Attachment 2) and conceptual policy framework (Attachments 3 and 4). - 2.
+Direct staff to prepare the draft Specific Plan and draft EIR based on the draft project description (Attachment 2), the conceptual policy framework (Attachments 3 and 4) and incorporating all of the Planning Commission recommendations. - 3.
 Direct staff to prepare the draft Specific Plan and draft EIR with specific modifications to the draft project description and conceptual policy framework.